-Although Coffeemix would be your last choice of beverage when you arrive, after a week, you will not patronise any establishment that doesn’t offer Coffeemix.
-I’m not making this up: I met scores of other visitors who swore at first that they would dehydrate to death before they would drink Coffeemix who also developed an addiction for the stuff.
+Although Coffeemix would be your last choice of beverage when you arrived, after a week, you would not patronise any establishment that did not offer Coffeemix.
+I’m not making this up: I met so many visitors who admitted that they had sworn at first that they would dehydrate to death before they would drink Coffeemix but had gone on to develop an addiction for the stuff.

 The ‘bus’ was actually a songthaew, and it was eventually ready to leave.
 We set off.
 And promptly stopped outside an office at the side of the road.
 From there, we went to a petrol station, where the driver put some fuel in the tank, then, after driving for about five minutes, we stopped to fill up at one of those roadside carts of pop bottles of fuel.

-One litre of ‘legal’ fuel costs 800 kyat, but it’s 1,800 kyat a litre on the black market.
-And, of course, people have no choice but to pay, even the bus drivers who provide public transport in a country where so few people have their own vehicle!
-Oh yeah, and a country that has such reserves of oil there was once a company called Burmah Oil.
+One litre of ‘legal’ fuel cost 800 kyat, but it was 1,800 kyat a litre on the black market.
+And, of course, people had no choice but to pay, even the bus drivers who provided public transport in a country where so few people had their own vehicle.
+And, of course, a country with such reserves of oil that there was once a company called Burmah Oil.

-We arrived in Maymyo and called the guesthouse, which sent our ‘free transport’ to collect us – a Toyota Celica with a purple metallic paint job, thumping sound system (Burmese rap again), with a row of lights across the back bumper that flashed in time to the music, and “Blackburn Rovers” seat covers (even though the driver looked at me blankly when I said: “Blackburn Rovers?”).
+We arrived in Pyin-Oo-Lwin and called the guesthouse, which sent our ‘free transport’ to collect us – a Toyota Celica with a purple metallic paint job, thumping sound system (Burmese rap again), with a row of lights across the back bumper that flashed in time to the music, and “Blackburn Rovers” seat covers (even though the driver looked at me blankly when I said: “Blackburn Rovers?”).
 We didn’t half give the trap-pulling ponies a fright!

 The point of the hill stations, not just in Burma but throughout Colonial-era Asia, was to give Europeans a cool escape from the heat of the lowland plains, especially in Summer.